supercoolalgebragames/supercoolalgebragames.github.io/README.md

             gameState.currentCardIndex = 0;
             gameState.isGameActive = true;

-            // Create the deck (shuffle and take the first 10) shuffleArray(ALL_CARDS);
+            // Create the deck (shuffle and take all available cards) shuffleArray(ALL_CARDS);
             gameState.deck = ALL_CARDS.slice(0, CARD_COUNT);